Tips & Tricks

 It is quite easy to get started with A1 and the first results will be impressive.
 After some time you will discover more possibilities which will also raise new questions.
 In this sections of our website, we will give you answer to the most asked questions.

 How much A1 do I need for this project?

 We use the following calculation.
-When applying 1 layer of A1 of 1 mm thickness you will use 1,75 kg A1 per m2.
-In a mould you normally work with a first layer of 2 mm.
-Next we advise you to use 3 layers of triaxial fibre.
-In order to achieve this you will have to apply 4 layers of A1 of 1 mm.
-Normally in a mold we thicken A1 for the first layer (Gel coat) with Thix A. Make sure this layer is hardened before applying the next layers, and use one layer of A1 between your hardened first layer and the first layer of Triaxial fibre in order to make a proper bonding.
+When applying 1 layer of A1 of 1 mm thickness you will use 1.75 kg A1 per m2.
+In a mould, you normally work with a first layer of 2 mm.
+Next, we advise you to use 3 layers of triaxial fibre.
+In order to achieve this, you will have to apply 4 layers of A1 of 1 mm.
+Normally in a mould, we thicken A1 for the first layer (Gel coat) with Thix A. Make sure this layer is hardened before applying the next layers, and use one layer of A1 between your hardened first layer and the first layer of Triaxial fibre in order to make a proper bonding.

 As an example needed for a project of 5 m2:

 - 4 layers of 1 mm A1 in order to apply the 3 layers of triaxial fibre